tye50/MotorLab/README.md

 ### Proportional Control
 A big problem with Bang Bang (even when tuned) is that it's always running at a constant speed.

 Ideally want to avoid running at full speed when near the target, but DO want to go full speed when far from the target.
-Rather than a constant speed, we want the percentage we are giving to the motor to be proportional to *error*, which is the difference between the *setpoint* and the *measurement* (error = setpoint - measurement).
+Rather than a constant speed, we want the percentage we are giving to the motor to be proportional to *error*, which is to say the higher the error, the faster the motors run. *Error* is the difference between the *setpoint* and the *measurement* (error = setpoint - measurement).

 If we want to code a control law in which speed to the motor is proportional to error, we will need a couple of variables: *setpoint* (set this to any number, e.g. `60.0`), *measurement* (find the average of the left and right motors' distances), and *error* (use the formula above to calculate error).